-In 2001, the Company's predecessor entity began to implement a strategy of becoming a national multilocation automobile dealership group in Canada, a strategy that had been successfully executed by owners of several franchised automobile dealers in the United States.
+In 2001, the Company's predecessor entity (the "Fund") began to implement a strategy of becoming a national multi-location automobile dealership group in Canada, a strategy that had been successfully executed by that time by owners of several franchised automobile dealers in the United States.
 In 2006, the Fund completed an IPO on the TSX and continued to execute its business strategy.